Photo by Simon Holliday

 Contemporary society is now built around the use of oil.
 Oil in the form of petrol and diesel is the main source of fuel for transport.
 People wear oil in the form of polyester and nylon fabrics in our clothing, and we even wrap our food in oil, in the form of plastic.

-Just as water fountains are meeting places within a town, Oil Fountain will become a place for organisations and individuals fighting climate change to meet and discuss their work.
-The artist is seeking individuals to come forward and visit his artwork in Bristol before it is revealed to the public, where they will be interviewed about their views on camera, with films broadcast over the coming months.
+Just as water fountains are meeting places within a town, Oil Fountain became a place for organisations and individuals fighting climate change to meet and discuss their work.

 Luke said: “We all need to do what we can to reduce our dependency on oil, help fight climate change and steer society towards a net zero future.
 With a climate crisis underway, I hope this artwork will act as a focal point for conversations and help stimulate debate about this vital issue.”

-All materials for the Oil Fountain artwork will be recycled again at the end of the project.
+All materials for the Oil Fountain artwork were recycled again at the end of the project.

 Press Coverage